 The UW Advertising Club (Ad Club) is a registered student organization affiliated with the American Advertising Federation.
 Ad Club holds biweekly meetings with guest speakers from the profession and facilitates socials, field trips and creative opportunities for students wishing to gain experience in the field of advertising.

-AWC is the UW–Madison student chapter of the larger national professional AWC organization.
-AWC holds biweekly meetings featuring speakers from the communication field who share advice and insight into the professional world.
-The organization also facilitates professional field trips to big market cities, holds socials, and provides volunteer experience for women at UW–Madison interested in a profession in the communication field.
+AWC is the UW–Madison student chapter of the national organization.
+It holds biweekly meetings featuring speakers from the communication field who share advice and insight into the professional world.
+AWC also facilitates field trips to big market cities, holds socials and provides volunteer experience for women at UW–Madison interested in the communications industry.

-Curb is a magazine produced annually in the fall semester by students of Journalism 417, Magazine and Magazine Editing.
+Curb is a magazine produced annually in the fall semester by students of J417: Magazine and Publishing.
 Students study the modern magazine industry as they produce professional quality magazine articles for multimedia platforms, including print, website and tablet devices.

-PRSSA, UW–Madison Chapter, holds biweekly meetings during the course of the academic year.
-Meetings feature guest professional speakers from a variety of communication fields.
-These meetings offer networking opportunities with professionals and their respective companies, the ability to develop PR and communication skills through hands-on activities, and the chance to meet other students interested in public relations, communication, journalism or marketing.
+PRSSA, UW–Madison Chapter, holds biweekly meetings during the academic year, featuring guest speakers from a variety of communication fields.
+These meetings offer networking opportunities with professionals, the ability to develop PR and communication skills through hands-on activities, and the chance to meet other students interested in public relations, communication, journalism or marketing.

 The Society of Professional Journalists offers students the opportunity to network with professionals in print, broadcast and new media and tackle projects related to a free and open press.
-SPJ’s mission is to promote and defend the First Amendment, which guarantees of freedom of speech and freedom of the press; encourage high standards and ethical behavior in the practice of journalism; and promote and support diversity in journalism.
-SPJ has nearly 300 chapters across the United States that bring educational programming to local areas and offer regular contact with other media professionals.
+SPJ’s mission is to promote and defend the First Amendment; encourage high standards and ethical behavior in the practice of journalism; and promote and support diversity in journalism.